 Only one brand of pencils has the highest lightfast rating throughout its whole colour range.
 This is Luminance 6901 made by Caran d’Ache, a Swiss company.
 You can happily pick out any pencil in the set and use it with impunity.
 Other brands I use are Holbein Artists Pencils (not easy to get outside Japan), Derwent Drawing and Caran d’Ache Pablos.
 Apart from Luminance pencils which are all lightfast, I am careful to only use other brands’ colours which are proven by CPSA (or by myself – see Holbein test below) to be light-resistant.

 2: A blender stick made of oils and wax, without any pigment in.
 It is made by Caran d’Ache.
 The idea is that it blends layers of colour together and burnishes them.
 It even provides protection against ultraviolet light.
 (Derwent also make blenders and burnishers, both of which I like and use.)

-“Step by Step”(below) is drawn with a mix of coloured pencils, Neocolor II and Neopastels by Caran d’Ache.
+“Step by Step”(below) is drawn with a mix of coloured pencils and Caran d’Ache Neocolor II and Neopastels.